 Well meaning Human Rights groups are trying to change the British military structure that has gone on successfully for decades.
 Here is what they don’t understand.

-At the age of 20 I passed SAS selection (naivety got me through, lol) and I never looked back!
+At the age of 20 I passed the grueling course for selection into 22nd Special Air Service Regiment, and after that I never looked back!

 Joining as a youngster was good for me and it probably saved my life.
 It certainly kept me out of jail, off the streets and off drugs.
-It didn’t eliminate my voice, creativity or character, as those of you who know me or have read my blog know, ha.
+It didn’t eliminate my voice, creativity or character, as those of you who know me or have read my blog know.

-The military gave me a set of front teeth as I’d had mine smashed out in a gymnastics accident at the age of 16.
-It showed me how to do laundry, stay tidy and keep my bedspace, shower and toilet immaculate…with the use of a toothbrush.
-It showed me the importance of being a team player, how to listen to your elders and how to never prejudge others.
+The military gave me a set of front teeth, as I’d had mine smashed out in an accident at the age of 16.
+It showed me how to carry out my personal administration.
+Health and hygiene…do laundry, stay tidy and keep my bed space, shower and toilet immaculate.
+It showed me the importance of being a team player.
+How to listen to and show respect to others, in particular your elders, and how to never prejudge others.
 It gave me a family environment, something that I never had before, but would cherish for the rest of my life.